ResultadosDigitais/feature_flagger/README.md

 ## Extra options

-There is a few options to storage your file rollout.yml:
+There are a few options to store/retrieve your rollout manifest (a.k.a rollout.yml):

 If you have a rollout.yml file and want to use redis to keep a backup, add the folow code to the configuration box: